 CDR Chang was born in Honolulu, HI and lived numerous places around the world, finishing high school in Rockville, MD.
-He graduated from Virginia Polytechnic Institute and State University in 2005 with a Bachelor of Science Degree in Mechanical Engineering and commissioned via Naval ROTC.
-He was designated a Naval Aviator in August 2007.
+He graduated from Virginia Polytechnic Institute and State University in 2005 with a Bachelor’s of Science Degree in Mechanical Engineering and commissioned via Naval ROTC.
+He completed flight training and was designated a Naval Aviator in August 2007.

 CDR Chang began his career with two consecutive sea duty assignments.
 In July 2008, he reported to the World Famous “Vipers” of Helicopter Anti-Submarine Squadron Light FOUR EIGHT (HSL-48) at NS Mayport, FL.
-He deployed onboard USS JOHN L. HALL (FFG-32), in support of 6
+He deployed as the Admin Officer and Assistant Maintenance Officer for Detachment NINE onboard USS JOHN L. HALL (FFG-32), in support of 6

-Fleet operations and was picked as the 2010 Administration Officer of the Year.
-CDR Chang also served onboard USS CARR (FFG-52), conducting Counter Illicit Trafficking (CIT) Operations in the south Caribbean.
+Fleet Theatre Security Cooperation (TSC) and African Maritime Law Enforcement Partnership (AMLEP) operations and was picked as the 2010 Administration Officer of the Year.
+CDR Chang also served as the Detachment TWO Maintenance Officer, onboard USS CARR (FFG-52) conducting Counter Illicit Trafficking (CIT) Operations in the south Caribbean.

-In 2011, CDR Chang commenced a second operational sea tour assigned to HSL-51 at NAF Atsugi, Japan.
-He helped lead the “Warlords” through an unprecedented transition from the SH-60B to the MH-60R, and from HSL-51 to HSM-51, while remaining fully operational.
-CDR Chang was also selected as the 2013 HSM-51 Pilot of the Year.
+In 2011, CDR Chang transitioned to the MH-60R and commenced a second operational sea tour assigned to HSL-51 at NAF Atsugi, Japan.
+He helped lead the “Warlords” through an unprecedented transition from the SH-60B to the MH-60R while the squadron remained fully operational as part of the Forward Deployed Naval Force and was re-designated Helicopter Maritime Strike Squadron FIVE ONE (HSM-51).
+From 2012-2014 CDR Chang served as the Squadron Safety Officer, NATOPS Officer, Functional Check Flight Standardization Pilot, and Search and Rescue Officer, and was the 2013 HSM-51 Pilot of the Year.

-For his post-Department Head tour, CDR Chang reported to the Joint Chiefs of Staff Washington D.C.
-(J7, Joint Force Development Directorate) as the Program Manager for the Combatant Commander’s Exercise Engagement and Training Transformation (CE2T2) program, overseeing a budget in excess of $425 million.
-He subsequently served as the Executive Assistant to the Vice Director, J7 supporting the creation of a Joint Warfighting Concept and enhancement of the Joint Force Development and Design Enterprise.
+Ashore, CDR Chang earned a Master’s Degree in National Security and Strategic Studies from the U.S. Naval War College in Newport, RI in 2015.
+Most recently, he was assigned to the Joint Chiefs of Staff Washington D.C.
+(J7, Joint Force Development Directorate) as the Program Manager for the Combatant Commander’s Exercise Engagement and Training Transformation (CE2T2) program overseeing a budget in excess of $425 million.
+He subsequently served as the Executive Assistant to the Vice Director, J7 supporting Joint Warfighting Concept Design and Joint Force Development.

-CDR Chang has accumulated over 2,100 flight hours in the MH-60R and SH-60B and is designated a Joint Qualified Officer.
+CDR Chang has accumulated over 2,400 flight hours in Naval aircraft.
 His personal awards include the Defense Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (two awards), the Navy and Marine Corps Achievement Medal (two awards), the Combat Action Ribbon, and various unit and service awards.